Azure-Samples/langchainjs-quickstart-demo/README.md

 USE_AZURE=true npm start
 ```

+> [!TIP]
-> **Note**: The API respond as a stream of text.
+> The API respond as a stream of text.
 You can use the `curl` command with the `-N` option to disable buffering and see the response in real-time.

 ## Resources